annihilatorrrr/telegraph_export_bot/README.md

 You are also welcome to use my [@export_telegraph_bot](https://t.me/export_telegraph_bot) without create your own bot.

-Currently, support wechat, stackoverflow only.
+Currently, support:

+* Wechat
+* BBC
+* StackOverflow